-The first step in creating an outbound cadence is to take into consideration who your typical prospect and customer is.
+The first step in creating an outbound sales cadence is to take into consideration who your typical prospect and customer is.
 There are a few different factors that will affect your cadence, and some questions to consider are:

-These are important factors to uncover when developing your cadence because every industry, company and prospect is different.
+These are important factors to uncover when developing your outbound sales cadence because every industry, company and prospect is different.
 Prospects in some industries might be less likely to have a social media presence or less likely to answer the phone, however are very responsive to email.
 While others may be less likely to answer an email message but are more likely to pick up the phone.
 Understanding how your prospects like to be reached and on average how much activity of each channel it takes to reach your prospect is your first step in building an outbound cadence.

 After understanding what channels your prospects prefer, the second step is now to develop a sales activity contact plan.
 Based on the factors above, your contact plan may include: